EricaLiang09ukk/IBD-project/README.md

  Codes for the IBD project: machine learning of the severity of ibd histological images
 # 🔬 Predicting Inflammation Severity in IBD with Machine Learning

-This repository contains the workflow and code for **analyzing histopathology images of Inflammatory Bowel Disease (IBD) using machine learning.
+This repository contains the workflow and code for **analyzing histopathology images of Inflammatory Bowel Disease (IBD) using machine learning**.
 It integrates **image preprocessing, single-cell feature extraction, clustering, and predictive modeling**.

 ---